 Social media marketing is another one of the best marketing strategy examples for businesses of all sizes.
-Many consumers are using social media channels on a daily basis to communicate with friends, stay current on what’s happening in the world, and even get news and updates from their favorite brands.
+Many consumers are using social networks on a daily basis to communicate with friends, stay current on what’s happening in the world, and even get news and updates from their favorite brands.
 If your business is not on social media, you’re missing out on a powerful opportunity to reach your target customers.

 There are a lot of different elements to social media marketing.
 The first is posting quality content.
 This content can be updates from your business, including promotions, special offers, sales, or other deals.
-However, you can also use your social media channels to promote different pieces of content that you’ve created like your blog posts or eBooks.
+However, you can also use your social media channels to promote different pieces of content that you’ve created like your blog posts, infographics or eBooks.